ryanhalbrook/Armada/Armada/README.txt

 +Running using UNIX-based terminal session (bash): cd src (unless you just did the above compilation steps) java Game

-*Please note: these methods have not been tested.

 EXPLANATION OF FOLDERS
 ======================